kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_60.md

 ## NOA

+### Overview

+The behaviors of healthcare workers in green cities are primarily driven by their needs, opportunities, and capabilities.
+Their automatic needs for safety and security, adequate resources and infrastructure, and a supportive work environment motivate them to prioritize the implementation of safety protocols and ensure the availability of advanced medical technology and well-equipped healthcare facilities.
+Their reflective needs for meaningful contribution, work-life balance, recognition and appreciation, and collaboration and networking drive them to actively engage with patients, promote preventive measures, and share knowledge with other professionals.
+The opportunities provided by green cities, such as access to sustainable infrastructure, proximity to nature, collaboration, and community engagement, enable healthcare workers to contribute effectively to sustainable and healthy communities.
+Finally, their capabilities, including expertise, technical skills, physical endurance, resilience, empathy and compassion, collaboration and adaptability, and critical thinking and problem-solving, empower healthcare workers to deliver quality medical care, address challenges, and advocate for environmental health in the context of green cities.

 ### Needs

-nThe needs, or motivations, of healthcare workers in the context of green cities or green building neighborhoods can be categorized into both automatic and reflective needs.
+The needs, or motivations, of healthcare workers in the context of green cities or green building neighborhoods can be categorized into both automatic and reflective needs.

 Automatic Needs:
 1. Safety and Security: Healthcare workers have a fundamental need for a safe and secure working environment.
 They need robust safety protocols and measures in place to protect themselves and their patients from contagious diseases and other hazards present in green cities.